HoRaMusic/Geco/README.md

 - Add these files into a folder named "qnodeseditor"

+- Add the Geco folder to your documents location (win : "C:/Users/<USER>/Documents" | mac : "~/Documents")

 - Use Qt 5.6 to build the project:

 Set Qt to add ther release folder into GecoBuilds: